[bmdpat]

 Why not use framework-native guardrails?

 Framework guardrails usually handle model policy, tool schemas, or output validation.
-AgentGuard handles runtime failure: spend, repeated tool calls, call rate, and elapsed time.
+AgentGuard handles runtime failure: budget, loop, timeout, and rate limits.
 It is the layer you keep when you swap frameworks.

 What data leaves my machine?